Real Maple Glaze (with Coconut Sugar and Maple Syrup)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Simple and sweet, this maple glaze is the perfect maple icing recipe for everything from cookies to donuts!
-It takes less than 5 minutes to make and is full of real, natural ingredients for a flavor that can’t be beat.
+Simple and sweet, this maple glaze is the perfect way to finish everything from cookies to donuts!
+It takes less than 5 minutes to make and is full of real, natural ingredients for a rich flavor that can’t be beat.

 Stack of three gluten free pumpkin cookies on a white plate.
 The cookies are thick, moist, and topped with a shiny maple glaze.
 A warm, cozy autumn treat.